-Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Dublin, Ireland.
+Please follow the steps below before your immigrant visa interview at the U.S. Embassy.

 You need to register your appointment online.
 Registering your appointment provides us with the information we need to return your passport to you after your interview.
 Registration is free.
 Click the “Register” link below to register.

-If you want to cancel or reschedule your appointment, you will be able to do so after you register your appointment.
+If you want to cancel or reschedule your appointment, you will be able to do so after.

 As soon as you receive your appointment date, you must schedule a medical exam in Ireland.
 Click the “Medical Exam Instructions” link below for a list of designated doctors’ offices in Ireland.
 Please schedule and attend a medical exam with one of these doctors before your interview.